LeonardoCMelo/LeonardoCMelo/README.md

 ### Hi, I'm Leonardo Melo 👋

 - Actually I'm working on personal projects
-- As a hobbie I'm learning to use SDL2, a graphical library for C++
+- As a hobbie I'm learning SDL2, a graphical library for C++
-- Meu Discord é `Unoxya#2507`
+- My Discord is `Unoxya#2507`

 <div>
   <a href="https://github.com/LeonardoCMelo">